QuentinRa/blog.quentinra.dev/programming-languages/others/documents/markdown/index.md

 #### Code

 Code inside a sentence is called **inline code**.
-You can write some using inverted quotes.
+You can write inline code in inverted quotes.

 * `inline code`: <code>\`inline code\`</code>
-* You can write some code-block with syntax highlighting using 3 inverted quotes, then the highlighting language <small>(ex: c, java, diff...)</small>.
+* You can write some code blocks with syntax highlighting using 3 inverted quotes, then the highlighting language <small>(ex: c, java, diff...)</small>.

 <div class="row row-cols-md-2"><div>